-A collaboration with Julian Rowlands and the Salisbury Community Choir, featuring works for bandoneon and string quartet.
+A collaboration with Julian Rowlands and the Salisbury Community Choir, performing works for bandoneon and string quartet.
+Also featuring Tom Mason on double bass and tango dance specialists, Richard Manuel and Paula Duarte.

 Concert’ina will be a fabulous celebration of Latin rhythms.
 A delicious salsa of harmonies, conjuring smoky milongas in flamboyant Buenos Aires.
 Fiery tangos meet staccato Glorias with a sprinkling of sultry ‘Strings’.